Dr Alice Hughes

 - Wellcome Trust GW4 Clinical Academic Training PhD Fellowship, 2019-2022

-Alice’s PhD is focusing on fetal growth and the role of insulin, using monogenic and polygenic data to find out how and why babies can be born very small or very large.
+Alice’s PhD is focusing on fetal growth and the role of insulin, using monogenic and polygenic data to find out how and why babies are born very small or very large.
 She is also interested in prediction of adverse pregnancy outcomes, particularly in relation to pre-eclampsia, fetal growth restriction and diabetes in pregnancy.

 - PhD project 2019-2022: Investigating the importance of fetal insulin in birth weight and early postnatal growth.
 Supervised by Dr Rachel Freathy, Dr Sarah Flanagan and Professor Andrew Hattersley.